 Merchants and Billers – Acceptance of eMoney

-To get merchant conversion for their acceptance religion from older magnetic stripe payment terminals to support NFC payments from mobile phones or smart cards and to EMV compliment cards but a complete transition will take years, pay attention to “S” at the end of word years in the last statement.
+To get merchant conversion for their acceptance religion from older magnetic stripe payment terminals to support NFC payments from mobile phones or smart cards and to EMV compliment cards, but a complete transition will take years, pay attention to “S” at the end of the word years in the last statement.
 If you’re among the 80% of Americans with debt, the best thing you can do is focus on managing your debt and credit well.
 Taking out loans or using credit cards can be a great financial strategy, but it’s important to go after the balances with a plan.

-The other key driver for this is the inaccessibility of banking services to the general populace mainly due to poor infrastructure and lack of trust in local banks by country fellowmen and companies.
-Another very interesting colour of mobile payment is International money transfer through mobile or favourably called as cross border remittances in MNO domain where Mobile money remittances has proved and claimed that in Sub-Saharan Africa cross border remittances are projected to reach US$33 billion in 2015 as the services are growing above 6% in more than three countries with increasing mobile connectivity, according to WorldRemit, a United Kingdom-based online service company that lets people send money to friends and family in other countries.
+Thats where Mobile money remittances have proven and claimed that in Sub-Saharan Africa, cross-border remittances are projected to reach US$33 billion in 2015 as the services are growing above 6% in more than three countries with increasing mobile connectivity, according to WorldRemit, a United Kingdom-based online service company that lets people send money to friends and family in other countries.

 Mobile Financial Services & Payment Intelligence

-Payment methods do have uniqueness and commonalities which is without a doubt can be mobile payments under mobile financial services.
-The secure authentication and ledepayment validation technology underlying Mobile Payments are now catching up and getting attention for security what technology your phone is using to ensure to transmit secure information used to electronically sign transactions.
-A successful mobile payment should have below basic support pointers.
+Payment methods do have uniqueness and commonalities, which are without a doubt mobile payments under mobile financial services. ledeThe secure authentication and payment validation technology underlying Mobile Payments is now catching up and getting attention for security.
+What technology is your phone using to ensure the transmission of secure information used to electronically sign transactions?
+A successful mobile payment should have the following basic support points:

-• Enjoy lower tariffs with the flexibility to send, spend and receive money across all networks(Cross borders as well)
+• Enjoy lower tariffs with the flexibility to send, spend, and receive money across all networks (and across borders as well).

-• Able to transact faster, easily and conveniently with any phone, at any time, anywhere across the globe.
+• Able to transact faster, easily, and conveniently with any phone, at any time, anywhere across the globe.

 Apple Pay – Presenting Old Technology In a New Wrapper

 They and their customers will almost certainly start paying for goods and services in new ways in the future.
-A month after Apple Pay launched, MasterCard was quick to remind analysts in the company’s third-quarter earnings to call that Apple Pay wasn’t the only player innovating the mobile payments space.
+A month after Apple Pay launched, MasterCard was quick to remind analysts in the company’s third-quarter earnings call that Apple Pay wasn’t the only player innovating in the mobile payments space.

-There are some proposed definitions from industry associations (e.g. GSMA and Mobey Forum) and the European Union but there is no agreement on a common definition.
+There are some proposed definitions from industry associations (e.g., GSMA and Mobey Forum) and the European Union, but there is no agreement on a common definition.

 What People Buy

-Now after all these studies my questions to me for Which I am still looking for responses.
+Now, after all these studies, my questions to me, for Which I am still looking for responses,

 • Whom we are acquiring consumers or merchants

-• As said by my friend — ‘I think your questions have merits.
-Someone called the mobile payment industry, “a solution looking for a problem” ‘.
-So if that is true hope we find our problem soon for the solution we have created beforehand
+• As said by my friend, I think your questions have merit.”
+Someone called the mobile payment industry “a solution looking for a problem.” ‘.
+So if that is true, I hope we find our problem soon with the solution we have created beforehand.

 Food For Thought

-When we look at Merchant Processing Fee which becomes the biggest issue we face.
-If we use some International Payment Merchants as an example, the fee for a transaction is 2.9% + $0.30 per transaction(Many markets).
-If a standard physical POS is considered as retail, it can fall to as low as 1.3% in Singapore or even lower if you are an electronics store with large transactional volume.
-With razor thin margins, the MPF weakens the innovation factor.
+When we look at the merchant processing fee, which becomes the biggest issue we face, If we use some International Payment Merchants as an example, the fee for a transaction is 2.9% plus $0.30 per transaction (in many markets).
+If a standard physical POS is considered retail, it can fall to as low as 1.3% in Singapore or even lower if you are an electronics store with a large transactional volume.
+With razor-thin margins, the MPF weakens the innovation factor.
 This MPF is on top of the other transaction costs.
 Mobile payments will get better once the MPF becomes more competitive.

 Points to Note: